 I love the look of ripple blankets, but sometime I don’t like doing complicated increases and decreases.
 At the Shore Baby Blanket uses an easy crochet waves pattern to create a stunning look!
-This pattern is also available with yarn included as part of a kit on Bluprint (formerly Craftsy).

 This post contains affiliate links.
 I may receive compensation (at no added cost to you) if you make a purchase using these links.
 Supplies for this project were generously provided by Bluprint (formerly Craftsy).